-Figures 5(a) and (b) illustrate the distributions of delayed UPDATE messages under the normal condition caused by different secure schemes.
+Figures 6 (a) and (b) illustrate the distributions of delayed UPDATE messages under the normal condition caused by different security schemes.
 Since the traffic load is relatively light, SPV, SAS-V, and our keychain-based schemes (KC-RSA and KC-MT) can handle all UPDATE messages within one second.
-As shown in Figure 5(d), the distribution of outgoing messages exactly match the one in Figure 5(a), due to the resolution of one second.
-For S-BGP, some peak bursty traffic exceeds the processing capacity of DSA, leading to noticeable delay as shown in Figure 5(c).
-With respect to different BGP secure mechanisms, we summarize their average and maximum delay times under normal condition in the second column of Table V. In the average cases, all schemes can handle an UPDATE message within one second.
-However, in the worst cases, the delay time of S-BGP increases to 3.633s while the others are still less than one second.
+As shown in Figure 6 (b), the distribution of outgoing messages exactly matches the one in Figure 5 (a), due to the resolution of one second.
+For S-BGP, some peak bursty traffic exceeds the processing capacity of DSA, leading to noticeable delays as shown in Figure 6 (a).
+With respect to different BGP secure mechanisms, we summarize their average and maximum delay times under normal condition in the second